Careers360 Logo

 It's a curve that depicts the relationship between stress and strain.
 The stress (which is the same magnitude as the applied force per unit area) and the strain produced are represented on a graph.
 The graph demonstrates how a specific material deforms as the load increases.
 The line that connects O and A is a straight line.
 This suggests that strain is directly related to stress.
 Hooke's Law is relevant in this area.
 The material behaves like an elastic body in this area.
 Stress and strain are not directly related in the region between A and B. However, as the force is withdrawn, the material returns to its original dimensions.
 They have elasticity to them.

 The yield point B(also known as elastic limit) in the curve indicates that the material will be elastic until this point, and the stress corresponding to point B is known as the material's yield strength (Sy).
-Elastic region refers to the area between O and B. We can observe that even tiny changes in stress cause strain to increase rapidly from point B to point D. Even when the force is removed, the material does not return to its former location.
+The elastic region refers to the area between O and B. We can observe that even tiny changes in stress cause strain to increase rapidly from point B to point D. Even when the force is removed, the material does not return to its former location.
 Stress is zero at this stage, but strain is not since the body has changed shape.
 Plastic deformation has occurred in the material.
 It is claimed that the substance is permanently fixed.
 The ultimate tensile strength (Su) of the material is shown by point D on the graph.
 We can observe that as we progress from D to E, tension reduces while strain increases.
 Finally, a fracture occurs at point E. This indicates that the body has broken down.

 Modulus of Elasticity